kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   //
   // The maximum number of attributes and capacities across all devices
   // and device mixins in a ResourceSlice is 4096.
 When flattened, the
-  // total number of attributes and capacities for each device can not
+  // total number of attributes and capacities for each device must not
   // exceed 32.
   //
   // +optional